-This practical course continues the development of the student's cooking skills with the addition of advanced culinary techniques and best practices.
-Students will produce foods for a variety of service styles in the dynamic environment of a foodservice operation.
+This practical course continues the development of the students hands on chef skills with the addition of advanced culinary techniques and best practices.
+Students will prepare, cook and serve foods in the dynamic environment of a full service food operation.